 This pineapple chicken recipe is very simple, tastes amazing and is very healthy.
 Easy recipes are some of my favorite.
 Not only is it packed full of flavor but also produces chicken so tender you can cut it with a fork.
 The teriyaki is a wonderful accent to the sweet pineapple flavor.

-If you’re like me, great tasting food is ideal but taste should not interfere with whether it fits into my daily macros.
+If you’re like me, great tasting food is ideal but the taste should not interfere with whether it fits into my daily macros.
 The great news is that this recipe is not only amazing to taste but is also low in calories and low in carbs.
 That makes this recipe a real win-win.
 My love of chicken is no secret.

 My love of chicken is eternal

-I sure hope there is chicken in heaven.
+I sure hope there is pineapple chicken in heaven.
 All kidding aside, I eat chicken wherever and whenever possible.
 I consider chicken the perfect food because it is low in calories and carbs and contains high amounts of protein.
 Not to mention that it easily absorbs the flavors that you inject into it.